SilentCicero/ethereumjs-accounts/README.md

 ## About

-While Mist is sitll in development, there is a need to safley manage Ethereum accounts client-side and in browsers like Chrome.
-This module allows the secure generation of Ethereum accounts and the functionality to override web3.js when these stored accounts are being used by dApps.
+This module allows the secure generation and management of Ethereum accounts in browser and the functionality to optionally override the web3(.js) object (i.e. the 'sendTransaction' method) so that, when browser stored accounts are being used by dApps, their outgoing transactions can be securly signed by the accounts stored in browser.
+All account data is stored in the browsers localStore and can be optionally encrypted with a passphrase using AES.
+If your using Meteor.js, the Accounts object will be a reactive variable.

 ## Installation